openhab/openhab-docs/configuration/persistence.md

 A complete list of supported persistence add-ons may be found in the [persistence]({{base}}/addons/persistence.html) section of the on-line openHAB documentation.

-## Add-on Configuration

-Please refer to the specific [on-line documentation]({{base}}/addons/persistence.html) for your selected persistence add-on for configuration instructions.
+Please refer to the [available persistence service add-on]({{base}}/addons/persistence.html) documentation for your selected persistence add-on for configuration instructions.

 ## Default Persistence Service